KRWCLASSIC/YellowToolbox/readme.md

 This bot is designed to enhance your Discord server experience with a variety of fun and useful features.
 Below, you'll find an overview of the features, setup instructions, and how to contribute to the project.

+*"Code" Versions contain all the hotpatches and newest features that might contain bugs!*
 <sub>Latest Stable Version: [here](https://github.com/KRWCLASSIC/YellowToolbox/tree/9ac6d7cc7d1de5784b167149c18c656343168fed)</sub>

-*"Code" Versions contain all the hotpatches and newest features, that might contain bugs!*

 ## Features